gijswijs/gijswijs.github.io/_src/posts/payment-splitting-in-lightning-network.md

 PSS is similar to Link MPP in that two channel partners along a route agree to forward a payment in parts between them.
 One partner breaks up the payment in parts, the other reassembles them and forwards them as a single HTLC, as if nothing happened.
 Where PSS and Link MPP differ is that Link MPP only works with parallel channels, PSS also works with multi-hop routes.

 My plugin is just a proof of concept and should definitely not be used with an actual `core lightning` node, but it did allow me to use it for my research on Balance Discovery Attacks and it had some real interesting implications.
-More on that in my next post.
+More on that in my [next post][next-post].

+You can see the plugin at work in the screencast below:

+<script async id="asciicast-520416" src="https://asciinema.org/a/520416.js"></script>

 ## Summary